enrickaliberti/Autocomplete.js/README.md

 If you'd like to contribute:

 Fork the repository.
-Create a new branch: git checkout -b feature-new-functionality.
+Create a new branch:
+`git checkout -b feature-new-functionality`.
 Make your changes and open a pull request.

 ### 📄 License